 Another potential source of lead is the water service line pipe that delivers water from the City water main to the customer's residence.
-Different materials have been used for water service line pipes such as lead, galvanized iron, copper, or plastic - Click here for more information.
+Different materials have been used for water service line pipes such as lead, galvanized iron, copper, or plastic.
 In Bowling Green, only copper or plastic has been allowed to be used for water service line pipe material since 1967.

 Ohio EPA has required all water suppliers, including Bowling Green, to provide information to customers on the water service line material used to serve the customer.
 The water service line is the pipe that delivers water from the City's water main to the customer’s residence.
-We have created a map to inform customers of the water service line material that serves their property.
+The City has created a Water Service Line Material Map to inform customers of the water service line material that serves their property.

 The City of Bowling Green is responsible to maintain the water service line from the City water main to the Curb Stop (valve).
 Typically, the curb stop is located near the curb, sidewalk, or right-of-way line at your property.
 Several years ago, the City of Bowling Green replaced all known lead service lines that were the City’s responsibility.
 There are some City water service lines where the pipe material is unknown and we are working to identify the pipe materials for every customer.

 The property owner is responsible to maintain the water service line from the Curb Box (valve) to the building.
 The owner can identify their service line pipe material by inspecting the pipe where the water first comes into the building.
 Typically, the water meter will also be located very close to this point.

 Water Service Line Material Mapping To Begin Across Bowling Green